IMPORTANT NOTICE: Stage 2 and 3 restrictions are currently still in place. For more information, see:COVID-19 information for licensees

 A sports tipping competition that involves an element of chance may be run as a trade promotion lottery to promote a genuine trade or business.
 Entrants must not be charged to participate.

 A sports tipping competition conducted that is not promoting of a trade or business and no fee is charged for entrants to participate is considered a gratuitous lottery.

 Should you consider running a tipping competition on a commercial basis (i.e. if you are intending to conduct it to make money for yourself, your business or to raise funds for a community or charitable organisation from the competition), you are advised to seek your own independent legal advice.

 In addition, if you are intending to run your commercial competition using the internet, text message, MMS, or other interactive technology you are advised to seek your own independent legal advice about whether this activity is allowed under Commonwealth legislation, in particular the Interactive Gambling Act 2001.

-If you wish to use a footy tipping competition as part of a promotion of an existing trade or business and you are not intending to use the competition as a way of making money for the business, you could submit your proposed game rules to the VCGLR, who will advise if you need a trade promotion lottery permit.
+If you wish to use a sports tipping competition to promote an existing trade or business and you are not intending to use the competition as a way of making money for the business, you could submit your proposed game rules to us so we can advise if you need a trade promotion lottery permit.

 For more information about how you can use interactive technology with your competition, visit the Australian Government Department of Communications website.